Red Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Over the past 10 games, the Red Sox have been favored just once and won that contest.
+- Over the past 10 games, the Red Sox have been favored just once and lost that contest.

-- In their last 10 games with a total, the Red Sox and their opponents have failed to hit the over seven times.
+- When it comes to hitting the over, the Red Sox and their opponents are 2-8-0 in their last 10 games with a total.

 Red Sox Betting Records & Stats

-- The Red Sox have gone 13-10 in games they were favored on the moneyline (winning 56.5% of those games).
+- The Red Sox have been the moneyline favorite 24 total times this season.
+They've finished 13-11 in those games.

-- Boston has not yet played a game with moneyline odds of -250 or shorter.
+- Boston has not played a game with moneyline odds of -250 or shorter.

-- The Red Sox have an implied moneyline win probability of 71.4% in this matchup.
+- The Red Sox have an implied moneyline win probability of 71.4% in this contest.

-- Boston has had an over/under set by oddsmakers 65 times, and have combined with opponents to go over the total in 35 of those games (35-28-2).
+- In the 66 games in which bookmakers have set an over/under for Boston, it has combined with opponents to go over the total 35 times (35-29-2).

-- The Red Sox have covered only 25% of their games this season, going 2-6-0 against the spread.
+- The Red Sox have gone 2-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!